 The best way to manage metal waste is to bale it.
 Bales are much more attractive to recyclers, who will usually collect bales for free or for a small fee.

 Here are common metals that can help generate revenue for your business:

-- Improving employee efficiency: Trying to manage piles of scrap metals without a compactor or baler reduces productivity.
+- Greater employee efficiency: Trying to manage piles of scrap metals without a compactor or baler reduces productivity.
 Balers and compactors will help you cut down on the time your employees spend collecting and hauling trash.